-Aldi Ceramic Christmas Trees are due in stores by Nov.
-20!
+Aldi Ceramic Christmas Trees are now popping up in Aldi stores!

 If you grew up in the 1970s or 1980s, chances are your mom or grandma would head out one night a week to pursue her favorite hobby.